Written by Dr. Perry, PhD

 Many Maladaptive daydreamers report that they are not able to stop their intense daydreaming.
 They become addicted to the world they have created.
 They will continue to isolate themselves in order to live in their fantasy world even to the detriment of their real lives.
 They will spend the entire day alone getting pleasure from their immersive vivid daydreaming.

-This article is not meant to diagnose or be a guide for self-diagnoses.
+This article is not meant to diagnose or be a guide for self-diagnosis.
 The purpose of this article is to educate readers on maladaptive daydreaming.